eclipse/upm/docs/apichanges.md

 # current master

+ * **bmp280/bme280** Some private methods are no longer exposed (such as the calibration and compensation routines).
+In addition, the *getHumidity()* method no longer accepts an argument representing pressure at sea level.
+A separate method is provided to set this now.

  * **bno055** This module no longer uses std::strings to pass around binary data (*read/writeCalibrationData()*).
 Rather, now *std::vectors* of the appropriate type are used.
 In addition, methods that previously